compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ------------------------------------------------------------------------------------------------------

 # **Instalation**
-  PipeMaster can be installed from github using *devtools*, or you can download and install the latest release from my [github](github.com/gehara/PipeMaster) repository.
+  PipeMaster can be installed from github using *devtools* (to get latest version with most recent updates), or you can download and install the latest release from my [github](github.com/gehara/PipeMaster) repository.

 * **Instalation with devtools**
 Go to the R console, install devtools and then PipeMaster: